publiccodenet/about/activities/value-and-impact/business-case-typology/index.md

 The Foundation's mission is to enable public software and policy that is open and collaborative.
 It does this through [codebase stewardship](https://about.publiccode.net/activities/codebase-stewardship/).

-Making a business case for codebase stewardship includes multi-faceted value propositios at different timescales.
+Making a business case for codebase stewardship includes multi-faceted value propositions at different timescales.
-Starting from the initial state of the codebase, this typology provides a set of tools that can be used to analyse the most likely value proposition, and corresponding business case, for investing in codebase stewardship.
+This typology provides a set of mental models to help identify the most likely value proposition, and corresponding business case, for investing in codebase stewardship.

 ## How the typology is structured

-For each typology it maps:

-* The current state of the codebase
-* The value proposition of codebase stewardship
-* The corresponding business case for the maintaining organizations
-* Strengths of making a business case in this scenario
-* Weaknesses of making a business case in this scenario
-* Example

 The typologies are based on the 4 axes of our value proposition: